Deep3way/validart/README.md

-# validifyDart
+# validifydart

 A library that provides a wide range of validations in Flutter.
 It includes validations for personal identifiers, email, URLs, numbers, financial data, and more.

 ## Features

 - **Email, URL, and IP Validations:** Validate emails, URLs, and IPv6 addresses.
-- **Personal Identifier Validations:** Validate PAN, Aadhaar, Passport, Driving License, Voter ID, and more.
+- **Personal Identifier Validations:** Validate PAN, Aadhaar, Passport, Driving License, Voter ID, SIN, and more.
-- **Financial Validations:** Validate Credit Card numbers, GSTIN, IFSC, and UPI IDs.
+- **Financial Validations:** Validate Credit Card numbers, GSTIN, IFSC, UPI IDs, Bitcoin, and Ethereum addresses.
 - **Mathematical Checks:** Prime numbers, Fibonacci sequence, even/odd, and more.
 - **Connectivity Checks:** Check if the device is connected to the internet or WiFi.
-- **String Validations:** Check for alphabetic, alphanumeric, and palindrome strings, and more.
+- **String Validations:** Check for alphabetic, alphanumeric, palindrome strings, password strength, and more.
 - **Date Validations:** Check for valid date and time formats, and leap year checks.
+- **Geographic Validations:** Validate latitude, longitude, and US ZIP codes.
+- **File Format Validations:** Validate file extensions and ISBN-13 numbers.
-- **Hex, Binary, UUID, and MAC Address Validations.**
+- **Hex, Binary, UUID, MAC Address, and JSON Validations.**
-- **JSON Validation:** Check if a string is a valid JSON.
+- **Advanced Formats:** Validate semantic versions and VIN numbers.

 ## Installation